CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

 scheduled are finished?

-Imagine, that in the previous KFC situation there is no dedicated Waiter, instead Seller is serving you meal when Chefs finished their job.
+Imagine, that in the previous KFC situation there is no dedicated Waiter, instead the Seller is serving you a meal when the Chefs finished their job.

 This kind of pattern is so important and common, that in CosmWasm